aahnik/wappdriver/README.md

 Read the [Help Page](https://aahnik.github.io/wappdriver/help/)

-For furthur assistance you can [ask a question](https://github.com/aahnik/wappdriver/issues/new/choose) the issues section.
+For further assistance you can [ask a question](https://github.com/aahnik/wappdriver/issues/new/choose) the issues section.

 ## Why wappdriver